morungos/morungos.github.io/_posts/2024-07-05-how-to-test-your-kitten.md

 even argue that people can be pretty good *natural behaviourists*.
 We are good at theorizing what might be going on inside the box -- or the kitten.

-## Testing in an era of manifest complexity
+## Dennett's stances: testing with manifest complexity

 But a kitten is not a black box.
-We do know -- or at least we think we know -- what is going on inside, to a small extent.
+We know -- or at least we think we know -- what is going on inside, to some small extent.
 We know that kittens are unbelievably complicated little things, so complex that we really can no longer think about them as designed objects.
 That whole way of thinking breaks down.
 Instead, we have to think about them as intentional beings, with their own desires, beliefs,